 - Add salt to egg whites; beat on medium speed until soft peaks form.
 Gradually add superfine sugar, 1 tablespoon at a time, beating on high until stiff peaks form.
 Fold in hazelnut mixture.

 - With a reusable pastry bag, pipe 1-in.-diameter cookies 2 in. apart onto parchment paper-lined baking sheets.
 Bake until lightly browned and firm to the touch, 9-12 minutes.
 Transfer cookies on the parchment paper to wire racks; cool completely.

-- For buttercream, in a heavy saucepan, combine sugar and water.
+- For the buttercream, in a heavy saucepan, combine sugar and water.
 Bring to a boil; cook over medium-high heat until sugar is dissolved.
 Remove from heat.
 In a small bowl, whisk a small amount of hot syrup into egg yolks; return all to pan, whisking constantly.
 Cook until thickened, 2-3 minutes, stirring constantly; remove from heat.
 Stir in espresso powder and vanilla; cool completely.

 - In a stand mixer with the whisk attachment, beat butter until creamy.
 Gradually beat in cooled syrup.
 Beat in confectioners' sugar until fluffy.
 Refrigerate until mixture firms to a spreading consistency, about 10 minutes.

 - Spread about 1-1/2 tsp buttercream onto the bottom of each of half of the cookies; top with remaining cookies.
 Store in airtight containers in the refrigerator.